Ugandans choose between long-time leader and popstar politician

 KAMPALA (Reuters) - Ugandans wearing face masks to brave the pandemic voted on Thursday as police and soldiers patrolled the streets of the capital during a presidential election pitting long-time leader Yoweri Museveni against popular singer Bobi Wine.

-Lines of voters were growing by midday at polling stations visited by Reuters in Kampala, a stronghold for an opposition galvanized by popstar-turned-politician Wine despite a campaign scarred by deadly crackdowns.
+Long lines of voters snaked out of polling stations visited by Reuters in Kampala, a stronghold for an opposition galvanized by popstar-turned-politician Wine despite a campaign scarred by deadly crackdowns.

-Voting began 60 to 90 minutes late at six polling stations visited by Reuters as ballot papers did not arrive on time.
-A ruling party spokesman said polling started late in some places due to glitches with biometric voting machines.
+Polls closed at 4 p.m.
+(1300 GMT) but voters in line then were allowed to cast their ballots.
+At two stations in Kampala, between 75 and 100 people were still queuing after 4 p.m. while at three others, staff were preparing to count votes.

 The government in the East African country of nearly 46 million people ordered an internet blackout until further notice on Wednesday, a day after it banned all social media and messaging apps.